arash-mazidi/SearchRepo/README.md

 ## How to configure SearchRepo?

-In order to configure the SearchRepositories, there is a config.json file in the project.
+In order to configure the SearchRepo, there is a config.json file in the project.
 It contains:

 * "keywords" --> It collects repositories based on the keywords.
 It means, if a repository has the keywords in the name, topics, description, and readme, it will be collected.